0DTE Options for Beginners — step-by-step staircase motif showing progressive learning path

 Can beginners trade 0DTE options?+

 Yes, but with proper preparation.
-Beginners should start with paper trading or very small position sizes (1-2% of account per trade), use only defined-risk structures like credit spreads, and focus on one strategy until it becomes mechanical.
+Beginners should start with paper trading or very small position sizes (1-2% of account per trade), use only defined-risk structures like Debit Spreads, and focus on one strategy until it becomes mechanical.
 SPXXL provides session classification and real-time guidance that helps flatten the learning curve significantly.

 How much money do I need to start trading 0DTE options?+

-You can start trading SPX 0DTE credit spreads with as little as $2,000-$5,000 in a margin account.
-A 10-point-wide credit spread requires about $1,000 in margin.
+You can start trading SPX 0DTE Debit Spreads with as little as $500-$2,000.
+A 10-point-wide Debit Spread costs approximately $200-$500 depending on strikes.
 Starting small and scaling up as you gain experience is the recommended approach.
 SPX index options are exempt from the Pattern Day Trader rule, so you can day trade with accounts under $25,000.

 What is the easiest 0DTE strategy for beginners?+